 Talk to your veterinarian about you pet’s current weight and body condition score (BCS).
 In my clinical practice, I use the BCS scale of 1-9, with 1 being extremely thin and 9 being extremely fat.
 The ideal BCS is 5.
 Pets with a BCS over 5, yet less than 7, are considered overweight.
 A BCS greater than 7 classifies a pet as obese.

 Ask your veterinarian to create dietary guidelines tailored to your pet’s energetic needs to promote improvements in BCS.
-My general suggestions for paunchy pets are to decrease portion size (by 25-33%), increase frequency of feeding (three to four smaller portions per 24 hrs), and reduce consumption of highly processed dry pet food by incorporating moisture, fiber, and nutrient filled whole foods.
+My general suggestions for paunchy pets are to decrease portion size by 25-33 percent, increase frequency of feeding to three to four smaller portions per 24 hours, and reduce consumption of highly processed dry pet food by incorporating moisture, fiber, and nutrient filled whole foods.

-Stay tuned for part 2: Commit to Daily Exercise
+Stay tuned for part 2 of New Year’s Resolutions For Your Pets: Commit to Daily Exercise.

 Dr. Mahaney graduated from the University of Pennsylvania School of Veterinary Medicine and is also a Certified Veterinary Acupuncturist.
 He lives and practices in Los Angeles, California, and works closely with local rescue organizations.
 He also writes for Los Angeles Pet Care Examiner column.